 With the severe weather causing travel disruptions across the UK, what are your rights if you can't get to work or your child's school or nursery closes?

 Up to seven inches of snow have fallen overnight and the Met Office has issued severe weather warnings for numerous parts of the UK.

-When snow comes, large parts of the country grind to a halt, with roads and rails treacherous and many businesses closing temporarily.
+When the snow comes, large parts of the country grind to a halt, with roads and rails treacherous and many businesses closing temporarily.

 All is fine and dandy if your company has been forced to close too - you can happily spend all day making snowmen with the kids.
 But what if your office or workplace is open?